JuliaRobotics/CameraModels.jl/README.md

 # NOTICE

 This package is meant to consolidate the camera models previously found in the Julia package ecosystem.
-There are still many gaps, and community contributions encouranged.
+There are still many gaps and community contributions are encouranged.

 # CameraModels.jl
 Basic Camera Models including pinhole, radial distortion etc.